An Australian Government Initiative

 Holdings of the Australian National Herbarium

-The total Australian National Herbarium collection (Canberra [CANB] and Atherton [QRS]) comprises almost 1.2 million specimens, including about 8215 type specimens.
+The total Australian National Herbarium collection (Canberra [CANB] and Cairns [CNS]) comprises almost 1.2 million specimens, including about 8215 type specimens.

 Particularly comprehensive collections are held for Australasian bryophytes and lichens, Myrtaceae (especially Eucalyptus and Melaleuca-Callistemon), Orchidaceae, Sapindaceae, Lauraceae, Portulacaceae and some sections of Poaceae, Rutaceae, Proteaceae and Fabaceae.

-A strong representation of New Guinean material derives from past CSIRO involvement in that area and a comprehensive specialist collection of tropical Australian rain forest species is held at Atherton (>100 000 collections).
+A strong representation of New Guinean material derives from past CSIRO involvement in that area and a comprehensive specialist collection of tropical Australian rain forest species that was developed at Atherton (>100 000 collections), is now on loan to the Australian Tropical Herbarium in Cairns (CNS).

 Voucher material for the ANBG Living Collections and the ANBG Photograph Collection is clearly identified and accessible; the status of associated live material at ANBG is available on-line.
 The existence of properly vouchered herbarium specimens for ANBG's live plants is critical for the scientific integrity and ongoing usefulness of scientific studies using those plants (e.g. for DNA extracts).